LeoScripts/api-laravel-sanctum/README.md

 ## :dart: About ##

-Api rest with login and CRUD of products
+Api rest with login and CRUD of products finalized in 21/07/2022.

 ## :sparkles: Features ##